| S7plc EPICS driver S7plc EPICS driver documentationContents

 delays which may result in connection losses.
 Default level is 0.

-On vxWorks, s7plcDebug can be set with
+On vxWorks, s7plcDebugcan be set withs7plcDebug=level

 In the iocsh use

-var s7plcDebug level
+var s7plcDebug level 4 Device Support

 The driver supports the standard record types ai,